 What inspired you to get into farming?

-Ultimately, our passion for good food.
-We love all aspects of food and want to share that with the community.
+Ultimately, my passion for good food.
+I love all aspects of food and want to share that with the community.

 What did you do to learn how to farm?